 Help may involve a professional intervention in which family, friends, and co-workers gather together with the addicted individual to highlight some of the concerns they have.
 A professional interventionist can prepare the intervention team for an onslaught of denial and excuses that may ensue, as well as help the person come to terms with the problem to get them the help they need and deserve.
 Someone who is afraid of the stigma associated with drug use may benefit from reassurance about the anonymity of treatment.
 Support from family and friends, as with anyone seeking recovery is critical.
 A non-judgmental attitude and follow through on promises will build a solid foundation beneath the feet of someone seeking help for their addiction to drugs or alcohol.
 Equally as important is that family and friends do not facilitate or make excuses for behaviors relating to the addiction, but offer support where it is appropriate.

 Get Help For Your Addiction Today

 Rich or poor, Iron Man or just a man, addiction knows no boundaries.
 If you or someone you know is attempting to manage an addiction while balancing career and home life, get help before it’s too late.
 Vertava Health can connect you with the resources and treatment options that will help you overcome addiction from drugs and back on track for the rest of your life.
-Contact us and speak with someone in confidence today to begin your journey into recovery.
+Call us today at 888-601-8693 and speak with someone in confidence today to begin your journey into recovery.